nickpascucci/verso/README.md

 Annotations are quite simple.
 To mark a region of code for reference, simply add a pair of comments around the region with the symbols `@<` and `>@`, followed by a unique ID.
-The ID can be any string of non-whitespace characters, though it should be both unique within your project and valid in the source file you're annotating.
+The ID can be any string of alphanumeric characters and the characters `/`, `_`, or `-`, though it should be both unique within your project and valid in the source file you're annotating.
+The period character (`.`) is reserved, as it is used for references.
+Other characters may be added in the future.
+If a character you want to use is not listed here, please file an issue on GitHub (or better yet, send a PR)!

 ### Referencing annotations